Travel Victoria logo Travel Victoria - accommodation and visitor guide

 Kaniva's major thoroughfare is the Western Highway which is known as Commercial Street through the town centre and is lined with colourful bushes.
 Kaniva's shops and hotels can be found along this street, many with authentic shopfronts and wide verandahs.
 On the corner of Commercial Street and Madden Street North is the local visitor information centre and a large windmill which symbolises the town's use of its abundant underground water supply.

-On the west side of town along the Western Highway, opposite Douglas Street, is the Rotary Fauna Park.
-Visitors can observe native animals including emus and kangaroos, while an aviary section contains cockatoos, parrots and rosellas.
-The park also includes wetlands with waterbirds and native grasses, a BBQ shelter and picnic tables.
+On the west side of town along the Western Highway, opposite Douglas Street, is Kaniva Wetlands and Fauna Park.
+Visitors can observe animals including an emu, deer and peacock, while the aviary section contains cockatoos, parrots and rosellas.
+The park also includes wetlands with waterbirds and native grasses, a BBQ shelter, picnic tables, playground, flying fox and walking tracks.

 The Kaniva Historical Museum displays a large range of household items, farming relics and other items from the district's colonial and Aboriginal past.